Buzzefall/SymbolicCalc/README.md

 **Note**: power calculates only as expr^const_expr, where const_expr is expression not containing `x`

-Not all possibilities are supported, but some examples are as follows:
+Not all possibilities are supported, but here some examples:
 * x^2 +x\*sin(x - 2\*x/1000 + 1)\*5 + 5/x + x/2 + x^2\*(5 - 1)
 * x^x  (will evaluate, but differentiation is not implemented)
 * (x^(sinx + 5\*x^2) + 5)\*x (will evaluate, but differentiation is not implemented)